edgio-docs/edgio-docs/guides/sapper.md

 ## Webpack

-Update your `webpack.config.js` to bundle all dependencies in the server build:
+If you're using webpack to build your app, update `webpack.config.js` to bundle all dependencies in the server build:

 ```diff
                 output: config.server.output(),